brandur/sorg/content/fragments/patronage.md

 consume a lot of open-source software.
 I don't pay for any it.
 That's partly because I've grown up expecting content on the internet to be free, and partly because I just don't have to.
-But I'm no idiot, and for years now there's been a foreboding shadow in the back of my mind reminding me that if no one pays for the next generation of quality content, there won't be one.
-The internet will be perfectly happy to stay its current course and arrive at a final destination made of nothing but cheap tabloids and cat pictures.
+But I'm not blind, and for years I've felt a foreboding shadow reminding me that if no one pays for the next generation of quality content, there won't be one.
+The internet will be perfectly happy to stay its course towards a final destination of nothing but cheap tabloids and cat pictures.

 Ads have been a stopgap since the beginning, but technology is finally killing them.
 A universal micropayments system